letsencrypt/cp-cps/CPS.md

 ISRG does not issue certificates to organizations, and thus does not validate any natural person's authority to request certificates on behalf of organizations.

-Organizations have the option to specify CA issuance authority via CAA records, which Let's Encrypt respects.
+Organizations have the option to specify CA issuance authority via CAA records, which ISRG respects.

 ### 3.2.6 Criteria for interoperation